 **Photo credit: The above portrait photograph was taken by photographer Leonora Saunders and forms part of the Athena Project celebrating influential women leaders **

-Outside of my demanding day job (and in a personal, voluntary capacity), I volunteer a significant amount of my spare time towards promoting, encouraging, supporting and campaigning for more diversity within the legal profession and wider business community as a whole.
-I personally lead on, sponsor, champion and support a wide range of diversity-related initiatives and projects, working with a number of organisations to drive change - the Law Society, large corporates, various national and global law firms, Aspiring Solicitors, SPARK21, Speakers4Schools, INTO University, Business in the Community and the UK Ministry of Justice to name a few.
+To this end, I personally lead on, sponsor, champion and support a wide range of initiatives and projects, working with a number of organisations to drive change.
+I have worked with the Law Society, large corporates, various national and global law firms, Aspiring Solicitors, Speakers4Schools and the UK Government to name a few.

 It would be impossible for me to do everything and I mean no offence by declining your request.

 My mission is to level the playing field.